astrocycles/katabank/README.md

 # katabank
-A simple test  Api for a bank account
+A simple test  Api for a Bank account

 ## Prerequired
-node js should be installed
+Node js should be installed

 ## Getting started